sendwithus/vic-startup-jobs/README.md

 ### How can I get involved in the Victoria tech community?
 * Connect with the Victoria tech community by joining the [YYJ Tech Slack group](http://joinyyjtechslack.herokuapp.com/)
 * Connect with the Victoria ladies tech community by joininhg the [YYJ Tech Ladies Slack group](https://www.yyjtechladies.com/).
-Please note that this group is  for anyone who self identifies as a female
+Please note that this group is for anyone who is female.
 * Keep an eye out for events on the [Victoria Startups calendar](http://victoriastartups.com/)

 ## Current Job Openings